AntonisGkortzis/UnitTestingDemoProject/README.md

 [![Coverage Status](https://coveralls.io/repos/github/AntonisGkortzis/UnitTestingDemoProject/badge.svg?branch=master&service=github)](https://coveralls.io/github/AntonisGkortzis/UnitTestingDemoProject)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Overview
 This is a Java project serving as a brief demonstration for Unit Testing for the needs of the lab tutorials of the [Software Engineering in Practice](https://www2.dmst.aueb.gr/dds/sweng-en/) course.
+It makes use of Maven to automate the build process of the two available modules.
 ## Requirements
 This project requires:
 - Java JDK [version 1.7](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (or later) and